rienkkk/awesome-matter/README.md

     <img width="400" src="https://raw.githubusercontent.com/rienkkk/awesome-matter/main/awesome_matter_logo.png" alt="Awesome Matter">
 </div>

-Matter is an open-source protocol targeting to unify the smart home world.
+Matter is a communication protocol to connect compatible devices and systems with one another.
+Making smart home devices more secure, more reliable, and seamless to use.

-Aweomse Matter is a curated list of awesome [Matter]([https://www.home-assistant.io](https://csa-iot.org/all-solutions/matter/)) resources.
+Awesome Matter is a curated list of awesome [Matter]([https://www.home-assistant.io](https://csa-iot.org/all-solutions/matter/)) resources.

+For a technical deep dive, you can look at the [official matter repository](https://github.com/project-chip/connectedhomeip) on GitHub.

 The list is divided into categories.
 The links in those categories do not have pre-established order; the order is for contribution.
 If you want to contribute,